Hillary Clinton Resurfaces With Holiday Message, Thanks Supporters And Reminds Them Of Her Popular Vote Win Over Donald Trump

 — ABC News (@ABC) December 27, 2016

-That didn’t go over well and many Hillary Clinton supporters took to the streets, protesting the Donald Trump win and begging the electoral college to do something about it.
+That didn’t go over well, and many Hillary Clinton supporters took to the streets, protesting the Donald Trump win and begging the electoral college to do something about it.
 They even tried to convince the electoral college to turn on Trump and elect Clinton anyway.
-On December 19, the electoral college voted and Trump ended up winning more electoral college votes than he had pledged to begin with.
+On December 19, the electoral college voted, and Trump ended up winning more electoral college votes than had pledged to him to begin with.

 A full week later, Hillary Clinton is speaking out to her supporters and asking them not to give up hope.
 Hillary made it sound like she is still working in the political arena and has plans to pop up again, though probably not as a presidential candidate.

-Clinton ended her end of the year message by saying:
+Clinton ended her end of the year message by saying the following.

 “I wish you and your family health, happiness, and continued strength for the New Year and the work ahead,” Clinton’s email said.
 “I look forward to staying in touch in 2017.
 Onward!”